mrkmg/service-checker/README.md

 Contributing
 ------------

+The project uses [CoffeeScript](http://coffeescript.org/).
+Please **DO NOT** edit the js files directly.
+All js files should be compiled in the following way:

+    npm run compile-once

+If you would prefer that the coffeescript files be continually compiled as you save use:

+    npm run compile-watch

+A linter is included for the CoffeeScript.
+To lint any changes you have made run:

+    npm run lint

 Testing and code format is important to make sure the project stays consistent.
-Please run `npm test` **before** making the pull request.
+Please test the code **before** making a pull request with:

+    npm test

 If your update breaks a test, please update the test.
 If you add new functionality, please write a test.
+You can see the current test coverage by running:

+    npm cover-local

 That being said, if you are unsure how to write tests or uncomfortable writing tests, I would be more than happy helping out.
 Make the pull request and put a comment on it that you need help with the tests.

 License